make2explore/ESP-ZeroCode/README.md

 **Getting Started:**
 In order to use and get started with ESP-ZeroCode on ESP32, you need not to install any tool on your system.

-This tutorial is about How to get started with ESP ZeroCode.
+This tutorial is about How to get started with ESP ZeroCode platform/tool.
 We've discussed..
 - **ESP-ZeroCode Platform Intro** - Basic Introduction.
 - **Create Product** - New Project Creation
 - **Select Device/Module** - Select the espressif SoC module which you want to use